OliveMY/dfrun/README.md

 1. create a folder to copy all the code in the current directory to freeze one training process
 2. switch to the working path to the folder created, and run the command
+3. if gpu resources is needed, nvidia-ml-py package is needed.
+In python 2.x, `pip install nvidia-ml-py`, while in python 3.x, `pip install nvidia-ml-py3 `

 ##### Dependencies: